New cat

-Dogs are sociable creatures and, whilst some adapt well to being alone, they prefer to have company around even if they aren’t interacting with you.
+Dogs are sociable creatures and, while some adapt well to being alone, they prefer to have company around even if they aren’t interacting with you.

-You can build up training for dogs to cope better with being left alone.
-If you are adopting a dog from us that we have noticed has difficulty being left alone, we will give further advice and support before and after adoption.
+The good news is that you can build up training for dogs to cope better with being left alone.
+If you're adopting a dog from us that we've noticed has difficulty being alone, we'll give you further advice and support before and after adoption.

-If possible, don't leave your dog at all for the time you are training your dog.
-Consider asking a friend or relative to come and dog-sit or leave your dog with someone else you trust; you could also take your dog to day-care if this suits them.
+If possible, don't leave your dog at all for the time you're training your dog.
+Consider asking a friend or relative to come and dog-sit, or leave your dog with someone else you trust.
+You could also take your dog to daycare if this suits them.

 Get your dog used to short periods alone (we're talking seconds or minutes) before trying to leave them for longer.
 If your dog becomes distressed at all through the training, you should take a step backwards and proceed at a slower pace.